 This method can also be used in garden beds, raised beds or in the greenhouse.

-How to support cucumber fruit when grown vertically
+Do you need to support fruit when grown vertically?

 One of the challenges that come from growing cucumbers vertically is that the cucumber fruits can become too heavy for the vine.
 In order to support them, you can create fabric slings to cradle the cucumber fruits and then tie them onto the trellis.
 Be sure to leave enough space that your cucumber can continue to grow.